Abstract Review Categories

 900s - Health Services, Quality Improvement, and Outcomes Research

-901. Health Services and Quality Improvement – Non-Malignant Conditions
+901. Health Services and Quality Improvement: Non-Malignant Conditions Excluding Hemoglobinopathies

 Outcomes research focuses on how health services impact health outcomes for individuals and populations.
-Abstracts appropriate for this category should focus on non-malignant hematologic disorders and include outcomes studies based on real world data sets including big data or registry studies, studies of patient-reported outcomes, real world studies of quality of life, symptom management or palliation, access to care, gaps between ideal and actual care, and studies of health outcomes in the developing world.
-Studies exploring how race, ethnicity, gender, age, and other factors influence healthcare outcomes also belong in this category.
-Quality improvement projects should be submitted to section 901.
-Abstracts reporting on therapeutic trials (including clinical trials with a quality-of-life endpoint) are not appropriate for this section and will be better served in other categories.
+Abstracts appropriate for this category focus on patients with hemoglobinopathies and include Real-World data studies, patient-reported outcomes, and registry studies.
+Outcomes include disease response, quality of life, symptoms, mental health, and other parameters.
+Studies exploring how race, ethnicity, socioeconomic status, geography, development status of a region, gender, age, and other factors influence healthcare outcomes also belong in this category.
+Quality improvement, health systems, and health economic studies belong in 901.
+Abstracts reporting on prospective therapeutic trials (including clinical trials with a quality-of-life endpoint) are not appropriate for this category.